Stirring by Staring: Measurement Induced Chirality: Introduction

 In this manuscript we combine these developments to show that measurements can stabilize protected edge transport.
 All that is needed is a sequence of local occupation measurements which serve to herd particles into circular orbits.
-The result, so called stirring by staring, combines the pioneering ideas of dark-state engineering with Floquet engineering to generate exotic topological edge dynamics.
+These circular orbits then play a somewhat similar role to the semi-classical orbits used to illustrate the quantum hall effect \cite{Klitzing1980Hall,Jain2007Hall} where particles take closed trajectories in the bulk while the presence of an edge induces chiral motion via 'skipping orbits' \footnote{ The analogy is incomplete, however, in the Zeno limit of rapid measurements where the measurement induced chirality is a completely classical effect (as opposed to the quantum hall effect where coherence plays a key role).
+The effect, however, does persist in the regime of less frequent measurements where the consequences of quantum coherence become important}.
+The result, so called stirring by staring, combines the pioneering ideas of dark-state engineering with Floquet engineering to generate exotic protected edge dynamics.
 As a simple example, we show how this can be accomplished on a Lieb lattice where chirality is achieved via an 8-step measurement pattern.

 We show that our measurement scheme, illustrated in Fig. \ref{fig:meas_protocol} and explained in detail below, yields no net transport of particles in the bulk of the lattice.
 However, when the system has an edge, it will induce movement of particles along the edge, Fig. \ref{fig:full loop}.
 We explore the evolution of particle density in the system using the closed hierarchy method \cite{klich2019closed} both by direct numerical simulation as well as by analytically studying the Zeno limit of rapid measurements, where the transport can be conveniently described as a stochastic process, and corrections to this process in the near-Zeno limit.
+In this regime, we prove that the boundary transport is protected from a wide range of edge perturbations including random potentials, hopping energies, edge deformations, and site removal.
+It is critical to note that such protection cannot be achieved in a 1D system (with a strictly local Hamiltonian), where a removal of a small set of sites can simply disconnect the system into disjoint parts with no possibility of transport.